verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/IstioIngressGatewayNoLoadBalancerIP.md

 ---
 title: Istio Ingress Gateway No External IP
 linkTitle: Istio Ingress Gateway No External IP
-description: Analysis detected Istio Ingress Gateway is missing an external IP address
+description: Analysis detected Istio ingress gateway is missing an external IP address
 weight: 5
 draft: false
 ---

 ### Summary
-Analysis detected that the Verrazzano installation failed while installing the Istio Ingress Gateway.
+Analysis detected that the Verrazzano installation failed while installing the Istio ingress gateway.

-The root cause appears to be that the load balancer is either missing or unable to set the external IP address on the Istio Ingress Gateway service.
+The root cause appears to be that the load balancer is either missing or unable to set the external IP address on the Istio ingress gateway service.

 ### Steps